jonathanhogg/flitter/docs/canvas3d.md

 OBJ and STL files.
 No material properties are loaded, just the triangular mesh, so you will need to re-specify the material properties using a `!material` node or with material attributes on the `!model` node itself.

+To create a mesh from scratch use the attributes:

+`vertices=` *VERTICES*
+: Provides a *3n*-vector of *x*, *y* and *z* model coordinates for *n* vertices.

+`faces=` *FACES*
+: Provides a *3m*-vector of vertex numbers in the range *[0,n)* giving the corner vertices of *m* triangular faces.

+Note that face vertices should be specified in an anti-clockwise direction as viewed from outside the model for the surface normals to be computed correctly.

+Custom vertex models are cached and so, while it is possible to animate a model by constantly changing the vertices or faces, it will result in fairly poor memory performance.

 ### Controlling Model Shading